Conflict-of-interest editing on Wikipedia: 2020s

 In May 2020, Le Monde reported on the blocking of about 200 Wikipedia accounts related to French PR companies.

-In August and September 2021, a plant-based food company called This replaced images on the Bacon article with images of their own products; the edits were quickly reverted and the account blocked.
+In August and September 2021, a plant-based food company called This replaced images on the Bacon article with images of their own products; the edits were quickly reverted and the account was blocked.

 In November 2021, The Guardian reported on conflict-of-interest editing regarding billionaire Richard Desmond.
 Attempts to remove the article's description of Desmond as a "pornographer" had been going on for years.
 Lawyers hired by Desmond have argued for removal.

 In May 2022, Haaretz reported on conflict-of-interest editing, mainly regarding Russian oligarchs.

 In February 2023, The Signpost reported on conflict-of-interest editing regarding Indian billionaire industrialist Gautam Adani.
 The story was picked up by several Indian news-outlets.

 In May 2023, Mediaite reported that American Republican presidential candidate Vivek Ramaswamy paid a Wikipedia editor to remove details from Vivek's biography that "could conceivably harm Ramaswamy's standing in a Republican primary".

 In February 2024, The Scottish Sun and The National reported that a number of computers from the Scottish Parliament had been used to edit the Wikipedia articles of several MSPs from all over the political spectrum, and especially Alex Cole-Hamilton's page, in order to delete compromising details or emphasize positive aspects.